Our Top 20 Summertime List

 - Go for a five-mile run around Lake Rescue or Echo Lake.
 It’s hilly but very rural and lovely.

-- Check out the Raptor Center in Quechee.
+- Check out the Raptor Center (Vermont Institute of Natural Science, or VINS) in Quechee.

-- Stop for ice cream at the White Cottage on Rte.
+- Stop for a snack and ice cream at the White Cottage on Rte.
 4 near Woodstock.
 Bring your swimsuits and creek sneaks; there’s a creek out back, and the kids can catch pollywogs and bring them home!

 - Have lunch at the Long Trail Brewery (north on Rte.
 100, right on Route 4 about three miles.
 It’s on the right.)
 You can watch them brew beer weekdays.
 On nice days, eat out on the back deck along the river.
 Bring bathing suits and creek sneaks for the kids; they can play in the creek behind the pub when they’re done eating.
 The food is fresh and excellent.